Iroquois of Canada

 On July 9, 1755, about 230 Native American warriors from the mission villages took part in the ambush of Braddock’s forces on the Monongahela.

-In January 1757, 350 Native American warriors from the mission villages joined Rigaud’s winter expedition against Fort William Henry.
+In 1757, the Iroquois of La Présentation had 12 village chiefs, 6 war chiefs and 12 council women.
+In January, 350 Native American warriors from the mission villages joined Rigaud’s winter expedition against Fort William Henry.
 The Iroquois warriors from Sault Saint-Louis were part on the third division, while those of Deux-Montagnes were assigned to the fourth division.
 In June, about 800 Iroquois warriors from Canada joined the army preparing to lay siege to Fort William Henry.
 By July 20, 258 warriors from Sault-Saint-Louis and 81 from Deux-Montagnes formed part of Longueuil's Brigade.
 Meanwhile, on July 24 on Lake Champlain, 277 Iroquois warriors of Canada arrived at Fort Carillon.
 In November, Iroquois warriors of La Présentation took part in the raid on the Mohawk River.

 On March 12, 1758, some 200 Native American warriors from the mission villages (mostly Iroquois) took part in the Skirmish of Snow Shoes where the Iroquois lost 7 men killed and 15 wounded.
 On March 28, the Iroquois contingent arrived at Sault Saint-Louis.